teebrooke/UCLA_Spring_2019/What_you_should_know_from_lecture/Week6_Wednesday.md

 Any exercises not completed in class will be due Monday at 11 pm.

-Please come to office hours or chat with us during class about your projects.
+If you need help, or just want to share your progress, please come to office hours or chat with us during class about your projects.

 ---
 ### Today in class